ChenWuBing/BalletIceHockeySports/README.md

-# 趣乐武术
+# 直播吧-专访足球资讯

-Martial arts is a combination of physical strength, fitness, self-defense, and tempering will, and it is the best project to train children's external body and inner temperament.
-We are an app that provides martial arts learning online booking, users can choose the martial arts programs they want to learn through our platform.
-We offer three types of martial arts programs such as “跆拳道”, “武术 arts” and “散打”.
+We are a platform dedicated to the live broadcast of the latest football matches.
+Our platform data is authoritative and guaranteed to be the same as real matches.
+Friends who like to watch football matches can get the match records they want in real time on our platform.
+We mainly broadcast live text.
+Our platform also has a forum for each football match for the majority of users to discuss each other.
+For each football match in progress, a dedicated host describes the situation on the pitch in writing.

-If you have any questions, please contact the technical support email: LewisMacey5023@gmail.com, thank you for your support.
+If you have any questions, please contact the technical support email: kgvrcx@163.com, thank you for your support.